 Construction specifications for swale practices

 Construction of wet swale practice incorporates techniques and steps that may be considered nonstandard.
-It is recommended that construction specifications include project pretreatment devices, construction sequencing, temporary and permanent erosion control measures, excavation and fill, grading, soil decompaction, material specifications, and final stabilization.
+It is recommended that construction specifications include project pretreatment devices, construction sequencing, temporary and permanent erosion control m0easures, excavation and fill, grading, soil decompaction, material specifications, and final stabilization.
 All of these topics are addressed in further detail below.

 Additional specifications for items applicable to swale practices can be found in the Minnesota Department of Transportation’s (MnDOT) Specifications for Construction.
 The current version of this resource was completed in 2016.
 Below is a list of MnDOT sections that may be helpful when writing project specifications for infiltration practices.